-So what’s the answer, is this God who claims to be good and all-loving going to just wipe out all of mankind?
+So what’s the answer?
+Is this God who claims to be good and all-loving going to just wipe out all of mankind?
 No way, but is this God who is also just and holy simply going to leave sin unpunished?
-Well he can’t do that.
-So, how does God both demonstrate his love while also carrying out his justice?
-Easy, he sent his only son, the Lord of Glory, Jesus the Christ, to Earth as a man to live a life of perfection, never sinning, and then he allows him to be sentenced to death, suffering the punishment for our crimes even though he committed none himself.
-Then this Christ goes back to God the Father and says, “Hey, all those folks over there are with me, I have paid the penalty for their crimes for them, and I can do this because I kept the law perfectly, I’m innocent, and I myself am not subject to the penalty of breaking your law because I never broke it.
+Well He can’t do that.
+So, how does God both demonstrate His love while also carrying out his justice?
+Easy, He sends His only son the Lord of Glory, Jesus the Christ, to Earth as a man to live a life of perfection.
+Jesus living a life never having sinned, God allows Him to be sentenced to death, suffering the punishment for our crimes even though he committed none Himself.
+Then, this Christ comes back alive from the dead, goes back to God the Father and says, “Hey, all those folks over there are with me, I have paid the penalty for their crimes, and I can do this because I kept the law perfectly, I’m innocent, and I myself am not subject to the penalty of breaking your law because I never broke it.
 Also, I am the ruler and creator of the entire universe because you and I are one, and so I’m saying we need to pardon them.”

 So God then credits man’s account as it were with Jesus’ righteousness; that is, he views our account as paid in full because Jesus paid it all.
 Of course one may wonder who “all those folks over there,” are that Jesus was talking about.
 Well, those folks are the ones who have confessed that Jesus is God, that he is the Christ, the Anointed one, who died as an atonement for their sins, and then raised himself from the dead thus defeating death and granting life to all those who place their faith in him.
 These folks have now experienced a Restoration because they have been restored into communion with God through Christ.
 Here’s the thing though, faith in Christ causes a transformation, it produces a new person, a person who is set apart (holy), and who pursues righteousness.